 - Light soy sauce

 - Soup stock

 - Shrimp juice/shrimp oil

 - Chop scallion and ginger into slices, set aside for later.

-- Pick two shrimp, fold the bodies of the shrimp and secure with toothpicks.
+- Pick two shrimp, fold the bodies of the shrimp and secure with toothpicks, and set aside.
 They will be the “center-piece” on the serving plate.

-- In the wok, heat the oil on high temperature.
+- In the wok, heat the oil to a high temperature.
 First, fry the two shrimp briefly until there’s a thin golden crust.
 Scoop them out and set aside for later.

 - Fry the rest of the shrimp.
 Scoop them out.

 - With oil still in the wok, turn down the heat, and fry the shrimp for a second time.
 Scoop them out.

 - In an empty wok, add scallion and ginger slices.
 Sauté until fragrant.
 Add tomato sauce (or chopped tomato), soup stock, shrimp juice/oil, sugar and cooking wine.

 - Add fried shrimp to the mixture.
 Add a little starch to thicken the consistency.

 - Braise the shrimp on low heat.
 Use the spatula and lightly press on the shrimp heads, so all the juicy and tasty stuff from the heads is squeezed out.

 - Scoop out the shrimp and arrange them nicely on a plate.
 The two shrimp from before are placed in the center.
 Reduce the sauce in the wok to a thicker consistency.

 - Drip the sauce on top of the shrimp in the plate.
 And we are ready to enjoy this savory dish!

 Braised Prawns in Sweet Tomato Sauce Tips and Traditional Culture: